Viber: Founding (2010)

-Viber Media was founded in Tel Aviv, Israel, in 2010 by Talmon Marco and Igor Magazinnik.
+Viber Media was founded in Tel Aviv in 2010 by Talmon Marco and Igor Magazinnik, two friends from the Israeli army, where Marco served as chief information officer of the Central Command.
 Marco and Magazinnik are also co-founders of the peer-to-peer media and file-sharing client iMesh.
 The company was run from Israel and was registered in Cyprus.
 Sani Maroli and Ofer Smocha soon joined the company as well.
 Marco said Viber allows instant calling and synchronization with contacts because the ID is the user's cell number.
+In its early days, Viber relied on a patchwork of outsourcing partners from different countries, commissioning specific solutions from external vendors — including teams based in Cyprus and Belarus.
+According to the company's statements, development of Viber's core functionality historically originated from its Tel Aviv office — a testament to its roots — even though the legal entity was registered elsewhere.